percyhanna/rquery/README.md

 ## Usage with Test Suites

-The rQuery interface is meant to be generic enough to use with any assertion library/test runner.
+The rquery interface is meant to be generic enough to use with any assertion library/test runner.

 Sample usage with Chai BDD style assertions: